danieljcave/inphysical-plans/README.md

 - Fitness enthusiasts of all levels.
 - Users interested in a new fitness plan or looking for ideas.
 - Individuals looking to share their workout plans with others.
-- Fitness lovers looking for a platform to share their knowledge with like minded others.
+- Fitness lovers looking for a platform to share their knowledge with like-minded others.

 ### **User Goals**
 - Share personal fitness plans and insights in blog posts.
 - Connect with other fitness enthusiasts and build a hub for all users.
-- To stay informed with latest fitness plans and advice from all users.
+- To stay informed with the latest fitness plans and advice from all users.
-- Easily navigate to blog post in relevent content.
+- Easily navigate to blog posts in relevant content.
-- Customize their profiles and to engage with the other users through comments and likes.
+- Customize their profiles and engage with the other users through comments and likes.

 ### **User Stories**
 **Admin and Account**